• Skip to primary navigation

 • Egg: For an egg wash

-Tip: As with all baking, be sure to spoon and level your flour!
-This means use a spoon to scoop your flour one spoonful at a time into your measuring cup and then level it off with the flat edge of a knife.
-Just scooping the flour with your measuring cup will mean the flour will be too dense and you'll use too much.
+Tip: As with all baking, be sure to either spoon and level your flour or weigh your ingredients.
+This means using a spoon to scoop your flour one spoonful at a time into your measuring cup and then level it off with the flat edge of a knife or using your handy-dandy kitchen scale to ensure that you’re using the right amounts.
+Just scooping the flour with your measuring cup will mean the flour will be too dense and you’ll use too much flour.

 Step-by-Step Instructions